joshhornby/joshhornby.github.io/_posts/2026-02-13-when-to-say-no.md

 "Sure, but it'll take six months."
 If you know something won't get prioritised with that timeline, you're not really saying yes.
 Be honest about whether something is actually going to happen.

 "Let me check and get back to you."
 A useful delay when you need time to think.
 A harmful one when you're just avoiding the conversation.
-Don't use process as a shield.
+Don't use a process as a shield.

-"We'd need to talk to [someone else]."
+"We'd need to talk to someone else."
 Sometimes this is fair.
 Sometimes it's passing the buck.
 Own the decision if it's yours to own.

 ## Building the Reputation